Insight into preserved time

 Informationen zur Corona Pandemie.
 Verordnungen, getroffene Schutzmaßnahmen und Angebote.
 Hier finden Sie einen aktuellen Überblick…

-A precious treasure of rural culture of the Lake Constance region can be discovered in the Kressbronn suburb of Retterschen: a typical former farmhouse at its original location in the middle of the village, with a centuries-old history, with buildings and furnishings that are preserved in rare completeness and originality, filled with traces of a changeful development left by generations of farming families.
+A precious treasure of rural culture of the Lake Constance region can be discovered in Retterschen, a suburb of Kressbronn: a typical former farm in its original location in the middle of the village, with a centuries-old history, with buildings and furnishings that have been preserved in rare completeness and originality, filled with traces of a changeful development that generations of farming families have left behind.